dhinfra-org/dhinfra-org.github.io/_posts/2021-06-07-ethnography-of-laboratory-in-digital-humanities.md

 <img src="/wp-content/2021/246.jpg"  width="700" height="300">

 Below, you can find slides presentation for a conference talk given by Urszula Pawlicka-Deger at the Digital Humanities Summer Institute (DHSI) organised by the University of Victoria, Canada in June 2021.
-More details can be found on the DHSI 2021 website [here](https://dhsi.org/dhsi-2021-online-edition/).
+More details can be found on the DHSI 2021 website [here](https://dhsi.org/dhsi-2021-online-edition/). <!--more-->

 **Ethnography of Laboratory in Digital Humanities: Methodological Reflections**